The Strongest Man in the Bible: 7 Things To Learn From Him

 5) He determined to get even with the Philistines once and for all.

-The Philistine rulers gathered in the temple of Gaza.
-It was to celebrate and offer a sacrifice to Dagon, their god (Judges 16:23-24).
+The Philistine rulers gathered in the temple of Gaza to celebrate and offer a sacrifice to Dagon, their god (Judges 16:23-24).

 Later, they called Samson from the prison and placed him between the two pillars of the temple (verse 25).

-Good thing, Samson “apparently knew the structure, for he had been in Gaza before,” Siegfried Horn added.
+Good thing, he knew the structure of the temple for he had been here before.

 Yet, he called out to God, “Lord God, remember me, I pray!
 Please strengthen me just this once” (Judges 16:28, MEV).